LinkedIn for Master’s Students: How to Use the Platform Effectively While Getting Your Degree

 Researching Potential Employers

 Along with individual LinkedIn profiles of employees, most organizations also have company pages.
-These are often geared toward potential employees by featuring open roles, employee turnover rates, and key facts about company culture.
-You can also see who works at that company and ask for informational interviews to learn more about company culture.
+These are often geared toward potential employees by featuring open roles, industry updates, and key facts about company culture.
+You can also see who works at the company and ask for informational interviews to learn more about company culture.
 LinkedIn is one of the best places to learn about potential employers from the perspective of an employee instead of a customer.

 Sharing Your Work

-A LinkedIn profile is similar to a resume since both feature work experience, education, awards, and significant projects.
-LinkedIn is different from a resume in that it’s a multimedia platform where you can add links, original posts, and a unique bio.
+A LinkedIn profile is similar to a resume in that both feature work experience, education, awards, and significant projects.
+LinkedIn is different from a resume, though, because it’s a multimedia platform where you can add links, create original posts, and include a unique bio that can be updated as often as you’d like.
 Feel free to talk about your work and maybe add a few links to specific projects in these spaces.
 The featured section at the top of your profile is an especially great place to showcase online projects, a professional website, or a university article about your master’s work.

 Establishing a Professional Online Presence